Sam Allardyce: Later career

-Allardyce wrote to every club in the top two divisions to inform them he was available on a free transfer, and privately lamented choosing his past clubs for financial rather than footballing reasons.
+Allardyce wrote to every club in the top two divisions to inform them he was available on a free transfer and privately lamented choosing his past clubs for financial rather than footballing reasons.
 Over the summer he played 11 games in the North American Soccer League for the Tampa Bay Rowdies, a club that shared facilities with the NFL's Tampa Bay Buccaneers.
 Allardyce subsequently applied in his managerial career many modern practices of American football with regards to training, player management and tactics.
 He found playing difficult however, due to the heat and the all-out attacking nature of his teammates, which led to him being frequently exposed at the back, though he found that the club's masseurs managed to cure a long-standing hamstring scar tissue problem.

-Upon returning to the UK he joined Bobby Gould's First Division Coventry City on a one-year £300 a week contract.
-He was made captain, and though Coventry enjoyed a good first half to the 1983–84 season they faltered badly in the second half of the season and finished just one place and two points above the relegation zone after beating Norwich City on the final day of the season.
-Midway through the campaign Gould had promised him a new two-year contract, but following the poor end to the season he instead opted to release Allardyce.
+Upon returning to the UK, he joined Bobby Gould's First Division Coventry City on a one-year £300 a week contract.
+He was made captain, and though Coventry enjoyed a good first half to the 1983–84 season, they faltered badly in the second half of the season.
+They finished just one place and two points above the relegation zone after beating Norwich City on the season's final day.
+Midway through the campaign, Gould had promised him a new two-year contract, but following the poor end to the season, he instead opted to release Allardyce.

 In July 1984, he was signed by Mick Buxton at Second Division Huddersfield Town.
 The move reunited him with Paul Jones, his former centre-half partner at Bolton.
 Huddersfield finished in 13th place in the 1984–85 season, and at the end of the campaign accepted an offer of £15,000 from Bolton Wanderers, who offered Allardyce a three-year contract.
-Bolton were then managed by Charlie Wright, who was the goalkeeper at Allardyce's first spell with the club.
-However Wright was sacked in December 1985, and his successor, Phil Neal, did not get along with Allardyce.
+Bolton were then managed by Charlie Wright, who was the goalkeeper during Allardyce's first spell with the club.
+However, Wright was dismissed in December 1985, and his successor, Phil Neal, did not get along with Allardyce.
 Neal played himself at centre-half and relegated Allardyce to the bench, despite Neal being a full-back.
 Bolton reached the 1986 Associate Members' Cup Final at Wembley Stadium, which ended in a 3–0 defeat to Bristol City, with Allardyce as an unused substitute.

 Allardyce was offered the chance to join Tranmere Rovers, but instead joined Preston North End after being persuaded by manager John McGrath, who promised to make Allardyce the backbone of his team.
 Preston won promotion out of the Fourth Division in second-place in 1986–87 (Allardyce was also named on the PFA Team of the Year), and consolidated their Third Division status with a 16th-place finish in 1987–88.
 By this time Allardyce began considering his retirement as a player, and applied to management positions at York City and Notts County, and had an unsuccessful interview with Doncaster Rovers.